robinmahieu/discourtesy/README.md

 Discourtesy requires [Python 3.10][python-3.10] or higher.

-The package is available on PyPi, so install it with `pip` or another dependency manager.
+This package is available on PyPI, so use `pip` or another dependency manager to install it.

 ```sh
 pip install discourtesy